KieranCrossland/pygame-sockets-multiplayer/v1/README.md

-server waits for a response from the client of what player they want to be "cyan" or "yellow". server sends the current srv_ppos values as a string eg: client_socket.send(f"{yellow_x} {yellow_y} {cyan_x} {cyan_y}".encode("utf-8"))
+server waits for a response from the client of what player they want to be "cyan" or "yellow". server sends the current srv_ppos values as a string eg: client_socket.send(f"{yellow_x} {yellow_y} {cyan_x} {cyan_y}".encode("utf-8")) client uses as its initial client_ppos.

+handshake complete.